Chelation of zinc promotes nerve regeneration within the central nervous system

 Research Areas: Neurology/Neuroscience

-Keywords: CNS, Neuropathy, New Indication/Use, Polymer, Small Molecule/Drug, Spinal Cord Injury, Stroke, TargetFor More Information Contact: Caron, Connie
+Keywords: CNS, Neuropathy, New Indication/Use, Polymer, Small Molecule/Drug, Spinal Cord Injury, Stroke, TargetFor More Information Contact: Ives, Catherine L.

 Following traumatic nerve injury, ischemic damage, or degenerative diseases such as glaucoma, projection neurons of the eye--the retinal ganglion cells (RGCs)--cannot regrow their axons and soon begin to die, leaving patients with lifelong visual losses.
-Past research has shown ways to activate RGCs’ intrinsic growth capacity and counteract extracellular signals that normally inhibit axon growth in animal models.
-However, these methods do not fully arrest the slow loss of RGCs that persists after axonal injury, the cells that partially regenerate their axons are likely to be in a compromised state, and the overall number of regenerating axons is low.
+Past research has discovered ways to activate RGCs’ intrinsic growth capacity and counteract extracellular signals that normally inhibit axon growth in animal models.
+However, these methods do not fully arrest the slow loss of RGCs that persists after axonal injury, and even the cells that partially regenerate their axons are likely to be in a compromised state.
 The present invention concerns novel ways to both suppress cell death and strongly enhance the regeneration of injured axons.

 • Potential to repurpose existing drugs to treat nerve damage.